Military history of Nova Scotia: Korean War

 During the Korean War there were 48 Nova Scotians who died in the war and more than 100 were wounded.
 (See Atlantic Canada Korean War Monument and Cape Breton Korean War Monument).
 The only Nova Scotian who was a member of the Royal Canadian Navy to die was Robert John Moore.
 He was killed while in an air crash.
 He was awarded the United Nations Service Medal (Korea) and is commemorated on the Korean War Memorial at the Naval Museum of Alberta at HMCS Tecumseh, Calgary, Alberta.

 Afghanistan

-There were 13 Nova Scotians among the 158 Canadians killed in the Afghanistan War.
+There were 13 Nova Scotians among the 158 Canadians who were killed in the War in Afghanistan.

 Notable Nova Scotian military figures

 The following list includes those who were born in Nova Scotia, Acadia and Mi'kma'ki or those who became naturalized citizens.
 Those who came for brief periods from other countries are not included (e.g. John Gorham, Edward Cornwallis, James Wolfe, Boishébert, Thomas Pichon, etc.)